 Heat supply consumes particularly high amounts of energy

-In 2017 about 72 terawatt hours (TWh) of final energy were consumed in the area of the Regional Authority FrankfurtRheinMain.
-Final energy is that part of the produced energy that reaches the consumer, for example in the form of fuels or electricity.
-A particularly large amount of energy is needed for heat.
-Overall, fossil energy sources prevail , the share of renewable energy is very low.
+70,735 Gigawatt hours of final energy were consumed in the area of the Regional Authority FrankfurtRheinMain in 2019.
+Final energy is that part of the energy produced that reaches the consumer, e.g. in the form of fuels or electricity.
+A particularly large amount of energy is consumed for heat.

 Final energy consumption: Most energy is needed to provide heat

-Almost half (46 percent or ≈ 35 TWh) of the region's total final energy in 2017 was needed for the provision of heat.
-About 29 percent was used as fossil fuels for mobility (≈ 22 TWh/a) and 25 percent as electricity (≈ 19 TWh/a).
-Electricity consumption also includes electricity for heat generation and mobility.
-The high shares of heat and fossil fuels for mobility in total energy consumption clarify that, in addition to electricity generation, heat generation and fuels for mobility from renewable energy sources are very important for the energy transition.
+Nearly 39 percent of total final energy consumption in the region in 2019 was for the supply of heat.
+Around 34 percent was consumed for fossil fuels in the mobility sector and 27 percent for electricity.
+Electricity consumption includes both electricity for heat generation and electricity for mobility.
+The high shares of heat and fuels for mobility in total energy consumption illustrate that the areas of heat and mobility are extremely significant for the energy transition.

 Private transport consumes more than half of the energy of the entire mobility sector

-The mobility sector is dominated by fossil fuels - more than 80 percent of energy consumption in 2017 was based on them.
-The most widely used fuel, diesel, accounted for around 45 percent (≈ 12 TWh/a).
-Gasoline followed closely behind with 35 percent (≈ 9 TWh/a).
-Kerosene had the lowest share of all energy sources in energy consumption at around 3.5 percent (≈ 0.9 TWh/a).
-Around 17 percent of the energy consumption (≈ 4 TWh/a) in the mobility sector was covered by electricity in 2017.
-Electricity is used to operate trams or electric vehicles.
+The mobility sector is dominated by fossil fuels - more than 80 percent of energy consumption in 2019 was based on them.
+The most consumed fuel was diesel, with a share of around 41 percent.
+Gasoline followed close behind at 36 percent.
+Kerosene had a share of about 4 percent.
+Gas had the smallest share of all energy sources in energy consumption, at less than 1 percent.
+Around 18 percent of energy consumption in the mobility sector was covered by electricity in 2019.
+Electricity is used, for example, to operate streetcars or electric vehicles.

 Fossil fuels also dominate final energy consumption in the other four sectors

-The four other sectors - households, industry, public institutions and trade, commerce and services - consumed around 49 TWh of final energy in 2017.
-As in the mobility sector, fossil energy sources dominate.
-At around 37 percent (≈ 18 TWh/a), natural gas was the most widely used energy source.
-It was followed by electricity with 30 percent (≈ 14 TWh/a).
-District heating (consisting of hot water) and district steam (consisting of steam at higher temperatures) represented 14 percent (≈ 7 TWh/a) of consumption.
-Almost 13 percent (≈ 6 TWh/a) was covered by coal (including domestic fuel) and crude oil.
-The share indicated as "Other" includes less common energy sources, such as liquefied petroleum gas.
-The share of locally generated energy from renewable energy sources has so far been very low at 0.7 percent (≈ 0.4 TWh/a).
+The remaining four sectors - households, industry, public institutions, and commerce, trade, and services - consumed 40,998 Gigawatt hours of final energy in 2019.
+Natural gas was the most frequently used energy source, accounting for around 42 percent.
+It was followed by electricity at 33 percent.
+About 14 percent was supplied by coal and petroleum.
+District heating (consisting of hot water) and district steam (consisting of steam at a higher temperature) accounted for 8 percent of consumption.
+The portion referred to as "other" includes less common energy sources, such as liquefied petroleum gas, and accounted for 2 percent.
+The share of locally generated energy from renewable sources has been very low, at 1 percent.

 Data basis on electricity and heat consumption

-The information on electricity and heat consumption in the region has been compiled from the municipal energy profile for the Regional Authority FrankfurtRheinMain (as of 2017).
+The information on electricity and heat consumption in the region has been compiled from the municipal energy profile for the Regional Authority FrankfurtRheinMain (as of 2019).
 You can find the profile as well as detailed data on the individual member municipalities and administrative districts under Municipal Energy Profiles and in the Climate-Energy-Atlas.
-When calculating the energy profiles, we are dependent on the availability of various third-party data, some of which are published with a delay of about 2 years.
+When calculating the energy profiles, we are dependent on the availability of various third-party data, some of which are published with a delay of several years.